tflander/phonebooth-esp-idf/docs/creating-tests.md

 ## Making Our Test Pass
-To make out test pass, we should edit `main/led.c`
+To make our test pass, we should edit `main/led.c`

 ``` C
 #include "led.h"